 Even in the most amicable of situations, a divorce is a complex undertaking.
-There are often several matters that need to be negotiated, such as spousal support and the division of property, and for couples with children, child support and custody and access.
+There are often several matters that need to be negotiated, such as spousal support and the division of property, and for couples with children, child support, decision-making responsibility and parenting time (formerly custody and access).
 The process is time-consuming and involves the filing of many documents and an awareness and understanding of court procedural rules.
 Attempting to complete the process without sound legal advice can be a very frustrating exercise.

 Mincher Koeman can help.
 Our firm is dedicated to the practice of family law and our lawyers are experienced in several issues related to the breakdown of a marriage, including the valuation and division of a business, identifying and locating hidden assets and other forms of financial non-disclosure, and even emergency protection orders, should they become necessary.